alphagov/ckan-functional-tests/README.md

    considered "stable" to compare with results from the target.
 You may want to do so if e.g. your target instance is only filled with sparse demo data.

+To run against CKAN in Integration:

+ - `username`: set the basic auth username on the Integration environment.
+ - `password`: set the basic auth password on the Integration environment.

 ## Warnings

 This test suite _will_ emit warnings if it is unable to complete an assertion for reasons that